chipsalliance/caliptra-rtl/docs/CaliptraHardwareSpecification.md

 ### SoC mailbox

-For more information on the mailbox protocol, see [Mailbox](https://github.com/chipsalliance/caliptra-rtl/blob/main/docs/Caliptra_rtl.md#mailbox) in the Caliptra Integration Specification.
-TODO: Fix this!
+For more information on the mailbox protocol, see [Mailbox](https://github.com/chipsalliance/caliptra-rtl/blob/main/docs/CaliptraIntegrationSpecification.md#mailbox) in the Caliptra Integration Specification.

 The following table describes the mailbox control registers.